aplzr/mf/README.md

 - `mf cache file` - Print cache file location
 - `mf cache clear` - Clear the cache

+The plain command `mf cache` (with no subcommand) runs the default `show` action.

+Cached indices remain valid until you run another `find` or `new` command that overwrites the cache.

 ## Configuration

 The tool uses a TOML configuration file with the following settings: